RuanBispo/PAN/docs/vscode_config.md

 ## Basic setup

-First of all, you have to open your work directory. (it used to be the repo you cloned, or a new one)
+First of all, you have to open your work directory. (it used to be the repo you cloned, or a new one). in our case it will be the folder `~/Documents/code/PAN`.
 ```
 File -> Open folder
 ```